hypo69/hypo/docs/gemini/en/consultant/src/suppliers/aliexpress/aliapi.md

 """
 .. module:: src.suppliers.aliexpress
    :platform: Windows, Unix
-   :synopsis:  Module for AliExpress API interaction.
+   :synopsis: This module provides an API for interacting with AliExpress.
 """
 import re
 import asyncio
 from pathlib import Path
-from typing import List, Dict
-from types import SimpleNamespace from requests import get, post
+from typing import List, Dict, Any from types import SimpleNamespace from requests import get, post